maxbsoft/mlx-audio/README.md

 - MLX
 - Python 3.8+
 - Apple Silicon Mac (for optimal performance)
+- For streaming functionality:
+  - soundfile (for audio I/O)
+  - numpy (for audio processing)
 - For the web interface and API:
   - FastAPI
   - Uvicorn
+- For WebSocket streaming:
+  - websockets

 ## License